International Studies (B.A.)

 By unraveling a case study on Georgia Southern University's Alternative Break program, this research examines the relationship between empathy and globalization.
 Alternative Breaks are week-long trips, during University holidays, which facilitate and encourage direct service, immersion in a specific social issue, and guided reflection sessions.
 Four active Alternative Break participants and advisors were interviewed to outline accurately and depict their experience with culture-based Alternative Break trips.
 Their stories demonstrate an alternative to traveling abroad in order to achieve a sense of global citizenship.
 The research suggests that through empathy and direct service, one can become a global citizen without ever leaving their hometown.
 Through empathy, the mind and heart can travel anywhere.

 Tielking, Courtney, "Citizenship Without Borders: Understanding empathy and domestic direct service as powerful approaches to making global connections that matter" (2015).
-University Honors Program Theses.
+Honors College Theses.
 108.

 African American Studies Commons, African Languages and Societies Commons, American Studies Commons, Indigenous Studies Commons, International and Area Studies Commons, Latin American Languages and Societies Commons, Latina/o Studies Commons, Leadership Studies Commons, Modern Languages Commons, Other Languages, Societies, and Cultures Commons